Limits and performances of algorithms based on simulated annealing in solving sparse hard inference problems

 Data in Fig.~\ref{Fig:SA_variando_c} clearly show that a dynamical first order transition is taking place at the temperature where SA makes a jump to reach the planted cluster of solutions.
 Moreover when such a dynamical first order transition does not take place (i.e. for $c<\cSA$) the overlap remains null and SA stays very far from (actually orthogonal to) the planted solution.

 To explain why SA is not able to find the planted solution for $c<\cSA$, we need to look to the extension to the finite temperature of the phase transitions at $T=0$.
-How the thresholds $c_d$ and $\cKS$ change in temperature was already computed in Ref.~\cite{krzakala2009hiding}: we report them with the names $T_d(c)$ and $\TKS(c)$ in Fig.~\ref{Fig:phaseDiagram_y1}.
+How the thresholds $c_d$ and $\cKS$ change in temperature was already computed in Ref.~\cite{krzakala2009hiding} (more details in the Supplemental Material): we report them with the names $T_d(c)$ and $\TKS(c)$ in Fig.~\ref{Fig:phaseDiagram_y1}.
 For $T<T_d$ glassy states appear while for $T<\TKS$ the paramagnetic solution is no more stable with respect to perturbations toward the planted solution.

 The SA protocol starts from very high temperatures and keeps cooling very slowly (ideally in an adiabatic way).
 Which critical line, either $T_d$ or $\TKS$, it will find first depends on the $c$ value.
 Defining the SA algorithmic threshold $\cSA$ as the crossing point of these two critical lines